Quick Answer

 Why am I tired but cannot sleep?

 Stress, light exposure, caffeine, or overstimulation may keep the brain alert.
+Learn more about the connection between stress and sleep.

 Is it okay to use white noise?